• UK General Data Protection Regulation (‘UK GDPR’) and the Data

-Hope for Tomorrow can only continue to change the way cancer is delivered from the generosity of our supporters – so it’s vital that our fundraising efforts are as effective as they can be.
+Hope for Tomorrow can only continue to change the way cancer care is delivered from the generosity of our supporters – so it’s vital that our fundraising efforts are as effective as they can be.
 By developing a better understanding of our supporters through researching them using publicly available sources we can tailor our fundraising events and communications (including volunteering opportunities) to those most likely to be interested in them.
 This allows us to be more efficient and cost-effective with our resources, and also reduces the risk of someone receiving information that they might find irrelevant, intrusive.

-We may also obtain information about potential donors or individuals who might want to support us by fundraising or by speaking about their experience with cancer where these have been shared publicly.
+We may also obtain information about potential donors or individuals who might want to support us by fundraising or by speaking about their experience with cancer care where these have been shared publicly.